fuzue/seasonalfood/README.md

 # How to use

-There is a online web version[here](https://fuzue.tech/seasonalfood/).
+There is a online web version [here](https://fuzue.tech/seasonalfood/).
 The homepage already shows you the current month and fruits and vegetables of the season in Italy.
 You can also download a mobile app  in F-Droid or Google Play, and soon it will also be available in Apple store.

 ## Contribute